 - METAL CONTAINERS or dishes with metallic rims should not be used.
-Arcing may occur. - $2\,$ METAL TWIST-TIES may not be used in the microwave oven. - 3 Do NOT use SEALED JARS or NARROW NECK bottles for cooking or reheating.
-They may shatter. - 4 Do NOT use CONVENTIONAL THER-MOMETERS in the microwave oven.
-They may cause arcing. - 5 Remove PLASTIC STORE WRAPS before cooking or defrosting foods in the oven. - 6 For FURTHER INFORMATION on proper cooking utensils, refer to the COOKING GUIDE on page 17.
+Arcing may occur. - METAL TWIST-TIES may not be used in the microwave oven. - 3 Do NOT use SEALED VALUE ...
+NECK bottles for cooking or reheating.
+They - Do NOT use CONVENTIONAL THER-MOMETERS in the microwave oven.
+They may cause arcing. - Remove PLASTIC STORE WRAPS before cooking or defrosting foods in the oven. - For FURTHER INFORMATION on proper cooking utensils, refer to the COOKING GUIDE on page 17.